International Phonetic Alphabet (IPA) Phonetic Translator

-- Phoneme is the smallest contrastive part of a word which may cause a change of meaning.
-For example, if you substitute the sound /m/ in the word mill /ˈmɪl/ for /k/, there will be a change of meaning.
+- A phoneme is the smallest part of a word that can change the word's meaning when it changes.
+For example, if you substitute the sound /m/ in the word mill /ˈmɪl/ for /k/, the meaning changes.
 The word becomes kill /ˈkɪl/.
 Both sounds /m/ and /k/ are phonemes.
 Read more about phonemes on Wikipedia.

 - Phonological awareness is the ability of a listener to recognize the sound structure of words.
 It is a key skill to learn a new language.
 Read more about phonological awareness on Wikipedia.

 - Phonemic awareness is the ability of a listener to hear, identify and manipulate phonemes.
 Individuals with this skill can learn correct pronunciation.
 Read more about phonemic awareness on Wikipedia.

 - Phonemic transcription is a type of phonetic transcription that uses fewer phonetic symbols – only one for each phoneme.
 For example, the double "tt" in the word "bottle" can be pronounced differently by native speakers: as [t] or [ɾ].
 In IPA, the word would be written as ['bɔtl] or ['bɔɾl].
 But since it is still the same phoneme, in the phonemic transcription it will be written as /t/ – /'bɔtl/.

 - Phonetic spelling is an ambiguous term.
 Some people use it to describe a form of phonetic transcription for native speakers.
 For example, the word "phonetics" can be phonetically spelled as /fuh-nEt-iks/.
 Sometimes this term describes a way to confirm the spelling of a word by pronouncing each letter as a word using NATO phonetic alphabet.
 For example, for "John" you would say "J for Juliet, O for Oscar, H for Hotel, N for November".
 Read more about NATO phonetic alphabet in Wikipedia.